metabrainz/picard-docs/source/introduction.rst

 **Request Rate Limiting**

 Picard's metadata retrieval is limited to the standard **one request per second** rate limiting for the MusicBrainz API.
-This becomes quite noticable when trying to process a large list of files, and is exacerbated by extensions that perform additional information requests from the database.
+This becomes quite noticeable when trying to process a large list of files, and is exacerbated by extensions that perform additional information requests from the database.

 **Network File Processing**